File information

 This mod aims to restore the general look of the galactic map as seen in the original trailers and demos from 2014-2015.
 It features changes to almost every part of the map's UI, including a rework of the system information panel complete with custom UI animations, cleaner tool tips, a restoration of the NEXT galactic minimap, and a font switch on most text elements.
 Additionally, it includes a number of purely aesthetic changes to the appearance of stars on the map to better reflect how they looked in the E3 2015 stage demo.

-There are two versions of the mod, the only differences are the appearances of the system information panels.
-The 'No Icons' version will remove the icons correlating with the system's race, economy type, economy level, conflict level, and quests.
+There are multiple components to this mod that can be enabled or disabled to control certain features.
+The E3 Galactic Map Icon Remover component will remove the icons correlating with the system's race, economy type, economy level, conflict level, and quests.
 This information is still visible in the expanded panel, but without the icons it is a little bit more vague and ambiguous.
 I think this captures the intent of mystery from the prerelease versions, but it can get a little annoying when looking for specific types of systems (although the filters do still work fine for this).
-The 'Icons' version of the mod makes all the other changes while maintaining all of the vanilla game's icons in the info panel, for if you prefer knowing what's in the system at a glance.
+Disabling this component will keep all the other UI changes while maintaining all of the vanilla game's icons in the info panel, for if you prefer knowing what's in the system at a glance.

 The design of the info panels has been reworked to be reminiscent of what was seen specifically in the 'Galaxy' trailer from 2014, but with the font seen in the E3 2015 version.
 Some text has been rearranged or scaled and almost all of it has been recoloured to white.
 The 'Out Of Jump Range', 'Hyperdrive Damaged', 'Indium Drive Required' etc warnings have been changed to resemble the on HUD ship notifications seen in the 'Portal' trailer and E3 2014.